AyushUprety/Bank-Transaction-Analysis/README.md

 Data analysis of a real Czech bank.

 ### Motivation
-The notebook contains overview of following questions and even more than that:
+The notebook contains an overview of the following questions and even more than that:
--  Customers age and gender population overview.
+- An overview of the age and gender distribution among customers.
--  Can we identify most attractive districts in Czech Republic for future marketing campaigns?
-Criteria: higher number of inhabitants, prominent average salary and low level of clients representation.
+- Can we pinpoint the most promising districts in the Czech Republic for future marketing efforts?
+Key factors include a larger population, higher average salaries, and lower client representation.
--  Credit department efficiency overview within country: which districts are giving mostly “good” or “bad” loans?
+- A review of the credit department's performance across the country: which districts are primarily issuing "good" or "bad" loans?
--  Bank’s funds inflows and outflows analysis.
-Does the bank face negative cash flow rarely or often?
-Is there any patterns for funds outlay?
+- An analysis of the bank's cash inflows and outflows: does the bank frequently experience negative cash flow, and are there any discernible patterns in how funds are allocated?

 ### Install
-This project requires Python 3.x and the following Python libraries installed:
+This project requires Python 3. x and the following Python libraries installed:

 1. NumPy
 2. Pandas